-I was the fourth of five boys–all born before my mother’s twenty-third birthday.
+I was the fourth of five boys--all born before my mother’s twenty-third birthday.
 My father began drinking alcohol when he was twenty-one years old and never stopped until he died at the age of forty-two.
-I was just nineteen years old at the time.

 I have no idea what a normal father is supposed to be like.
 Mine was a mean drunk who cursed and beat us throughout our childhood.
 Our main goals were to endure and escape.

 The words fast and hard defined my upbringing, probably because by the time I was twelve I was shoplifting, drinking alcohol, and smoking weed.
 Three years later, I found myself in jail, which later turned into two years of probation.